Monday, July 10, 2017

 After crossing long, but very easy, Poncha Pass on US 285, you are in the high, dry, flat San Luis Valley.
 If we are going to Alamosa or New Mexico, we always turn off US 285 just south of Villa Grove and take perfectly straight, 70 mile-long CO 17.

 If you need an electric campsite near Great Sand Dunes National Park and Alamosa, the San Luis Lakes SWA, located 8 miles east of CO 17 on Sand Dunes Monument Road, has Free camping.
-This former State Park closed in 2017, but the now-SWA campground still has 30/50A electric hookups and sheltered concrete-pads with picnic tables at 51 gravel pull-thru and back-in sites up to 105 ft. long.
-The SWA has pit toilets and a dump at the entrance, but NO WATER!
-CPW rules now state that a valid SWA Pass or fishing or hunting license for EVERY PERSON over age 15 is required to camp or for any other use at ALL SWAs.
+Although we first stayed there in 2014 when it still had electric hookups, water, and flush toilets for a Senior rate of $17/night, this former State Park closed in 2017.
+The now-SWA campground still has 30/50A electric hookups and sheltered concrete-pads with picnic tables at 51 gravel pull-thru and back-in sites up to 105 ft. long.
+The SWA also has pit toilets and a dump at the entrance, but NO WATER!
+And CPW rules now state that a valid SWA Pass or fishing or hunting license for EVERY PERSON over age 15 is required to camp or for any other use at ALL SWAs.
 See the new rule in the "Introduction" section above.
 But San Luis Lakes is still the best bargain campground in Colorado!
 When we camped there in October 2018, it was about 1/3 full and we had a great back-in space with no neighbors and a view out our rear picture window of the newly snow-capped Sangre de Cristos.
 When I camped there in June 2023, following the institution of the SWA Pass requirements, it had only 14 RVs filling its 51 sites.
 And that 27% full was during the summer tourist season--plenty of RVs on the highway, but not in the cg!
+We were back there in early October 2025 in a perfectly-level pull-thru site, with the campground about half-full.
+So it still seems to be more popular in the shoulder seasons when we have shorter days and cooler nights.
+Apprently, the need to run the furnace or electric heater in fall outweighs the need to run AC at an elevation of 7,500' in summer!

 The national park, of course, has its own Pinon Flats Campground with picnic tables, fire grates, and flush toilets, but no hookups, for $20/night ($10/night with the America the Beautiful or Interagency Senior Pass).
 A problem for RVers is that, like many national parks, there are relatively few long parking strips.
 So GSDNP is limited to a total RV length (truck and trailer or coach and toad) of 47 ft. and there are only 5 sites for RVs that total more than 35 feet.
 We drove through it while staying at San Luis Lakes and, although it was full even in October, we saw very few sites that would fit our fifth wheel and truck.